Define Your Team's Work Schedule

 Day Hours

-Note The Default Scheme cannot be deleted but can be edited.
-If you change the Default Scheme, all users without a custom assignment will immediately reflect the updated hours.
+You cannot delete the default scheme, but you can edit it.
+If you change the default scheme, all users without a custom assignment will immediately reflect the updated hours.

-Common mistake Editing the Default Scheme without realizing it affects everyone.
-If you change the Default Scheme from 8h/day to 6h/day, every user without a custom scheme assignment will immediately show reduced capacity across the scheduler.
-If you only need to change hours for specific users, create a custom scheme instead.
+Editing the default scheme without realizing it affects everyone.
+For example, if you reduce the default from 8 hours per day to 6 hours per day, every user without a custom scheme will show reduced capacity across the scheduler.
+If only certain people need different hours, create a custom scheme instead.

 Creating Custom Schemes